ESPRI-Mod/prodiguer-docs/security/system_inputs.md

 # Prodiguer platform system inputs

-All system inputs must be validated prior to further processing.
-Input validation failure may indicate a security event.
-Input validation enforces constraints upon both input encoding and content.
-System inputs must be validated at both the external & internal system boundaries.
+System input validation failures can indicate security events.
+Inputs vary widely in nature: source code, config files, messages, HTTP requests ...etc.
+Validation enforces constraints upon input encoding & content.
+Inputs must be validated at both the external & internal system boundaries thereby offering defense in depth.
+All system input validation errors must be logged in such a way that sysem operators can be notified of any suspicious errors.

 An example system input validation scenario is as follows.
 A Prodiguer web-service endpoint exposes a POST action that results in POST data being passed to a Prodiguer data access object (DAO) which subsequently updates a database.
-The web-service endpoint is an external boundary, whilst the DAO is an internal boundary.
-The web-service endpoint handler is responsible for validating the raw POST data, i..e verifying that it is well-formed JSON that confirms to a known schema.
-The DAO is responsible for validating the input into the database query that updates the database, i.e. ensuring that each field is of the required type.
+The web-service endpoint is at an external boundary and validate the raw POST data.
+The DAO is at an internal boundary validates the paraemters to be passed to the database for updating.

-This document lists the full set of Prodiguer platform external system boundary inputs.
+This document lists the set of Prodiguer platform external system boundary inputs.
 For each type of input a security threat level is defined.

 # Message Queue (MQ) messages